creativecommons/quantifying/README.md

 [homebrew]: https://brew.sh/

-### Running scripts that require client cedentials
+### Running scripts that require client credentials

 To successfully run scripts that require client credentials, you will need to follow these steps: